zoujiaqing/Signal-Server/README.md

   - This is most likely neccessary because the app / registration-service will ask for your server's specific output of those commands

-- Set up [registration-service](https://github.com/signalapp/registration-service), which will require either annother EC2 instance or a docker container that can assume IAM roles
+- Set up [registration-service](https://github.com/signalapp/registration-service), which will require either another EC2 instance or a docker container that can assume IAM roles

 ### Running the server